JorjininMath/Reweighted-Kernel-Ridge-Regression/README.md

     * ~~Try constant noise variance to compare with benchmark paper~~

 * Check the code is correct or not
-    * Use the same settings in the reference paper and see the magnitude of RMSE
+    * ~~Use the same settings in the reference paper and see the magnitude of RMSE~~
+    * The magnitude of MSE in Dejong is a bit larger, the Griewank is OK